 - Part 4: The History of the Sophia Jesuits and the College of Social Work

 Sophia Archives Database

-Sophia Archives Database is designed to promote the public access and use of catalog information and digital images of the valuable historical and academic materials collected and stored at Sophia School Corporation Archives, which have been digitized and are ready for public access.
-Cross-search between the four databases available at the Sophia Digital Archive is also possible.
+The Sophia Archives database is designed to promote public access and the use of catalog information and digital images of the valuable historical and academic materials collected and stored at Sophia School Corporation Archives, which have been digitized and are ready for public access.
+It is also possible to do a cross-search between the four databases available at the Sophia Digital Archive.